merenlab/merenlab.org/_posts/miscellaneous/2016-04-17-predicting-CPR-Genomes.md

 ---
 layout: post
-title: "Predicting CPR genomes in metagenomes"
+title: "Predicting CPR genomes in metagenomic bins"
 excerpt: "A second look at the genomes published by Brown CT. et al"
 modified: 2016-04-17
 tags: [reanalysis]